benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

 Recall that the putative total invite list was 11 people.
-Therefore, our probability distribution should give probabilities between 0 and 11.
+Therefore, our probability distribution should give probabilities for each value between 0 and 11, inclusive.

 ```python